lessthen3/BongoJam/README.md

 My primary concern when it comes to writing code is always stability.
 I've rarely come across situations where performance was absolutely critical, and for those cases there is already a healthy amount of language choices.

 I want low level access to computer resources, not for speed but because I enjoy explicit control over what my program is doing.
 When functions become black boxes that obscure their inner workings, I find debugging and coding in general far more difficult.
 The Bongo Standard Library is written with this philosophy in mind.

-I'm also comfortable compiling source -> native code, but catching runtime errors becomes far more involved, linker errors are the worst thing I've ever seen in my entire life, and the prospect of write once, run anywhere is nice.
+I'm also comfortable compiling source -> native code, but catching runtime errors becomes far more involved and linker errors are the worst thing I've ever seen in my entire life.

-Any runtime or compile time error will always have an associated line number.
-So you will always know which statement or bytecode instruction caused the error, and the line of code that halted execution in the stack trace.

 I'm planning on adding a profiler.